Skip to content

 Next, we'll add the code to set entities on fire.

-In order to do this, we can create a custom BaguetteFlamethrower class.
+In order to do this, we must create a custom BaguetteFlamethrower class.
 All Pylon item classes must extend PylonItem.

 Create a new file BaguetteFlamethrower.java and add the following: